 - Alumni networks and chapter meetings and events

 - Professional development events for alumni and students

 - Networking events and opportunities

 - Hosting of private events

 - Community lectures and gatherings

 The University of Newcastle pursues the exceptional and strives for innovation, including in our operating environment.
 We imagine campus places and spaces that meet both excellence in design and environmental sustainability.

-Putting these values into action will see the University launch an architectural design competition and invite leading architectural firms to participate in helping us fulfil the vision for Alumni House.
+Putting these values into action, the University has launched an architectural design competition and invited leading architectural firms to participate in helping us fulfil the vision for Alumni House.
 Importantly, these firms must have University of Newcastle alumni representation in the team that participates in the design competition.